NullVoxPopuli/emberconf-2023-resources/resources/pages/intro/index.md

  while I'm talking about things so that you can get a clear scan.

+ If you're watching live online, you also may want to have your phone out

  ----------------

  The slides will be available on GitHub, and published to and viewable from github pages,